scbt-ecom/keycloak/README.md

 ## Initialize ##

 ### Client ###
 This is example values.
-The keylock should be initialized where it will be used or passed as a function parameter.
+The keycloak should be initialized where it will be used or passed as a function parameter.
 ```
 keycloakClient := keycloak.NewClient(keycloak.Config{
 		BaseURL:     "https://keycloak-int-test.sovcombank.group/",